Corner Brook Transit

 Corner Brook Transit is a provider of public transportation to the residents of Corner Brook, Newfoundland and Labrador, Canada.
-Municipally managed, the service is provided under contract by Murphy Brothers Bus Lines.
-There are two routes that run from 7am to 6pm Mon-Fri with destinations including Murphy Square and the downtown area.
+Municipally managed, the service is provided under contract by Buckles Busing LTD. There are two routes that run from 7 am to 6 pm Monday through Friday, with destinations including Murphy Square and the downtown area.
 In response to declining ridership, a pilot project is set to be initiated to reformulated the routes.

 The transit agency has instituted a NextBus realtime transit location system, which will provide data to internet and cell phone users on vehicle ETAs.

 The fleet consists of three gasoline fueled Ford E-Series Cutaway buses.
 Two of the old diesel buses have been kept as back-ups.